By Trae Jacobs,

-It is possible to control an LG TV with an Apple TV remote, but you will need to follow a complex setup process.
-However, even after the setup process, you will only be able to control the volume and features of the Apple TV.
-The LG remote will still be needed to control other basic features.
+It is possible to control an LG TV with an Apple TV remote, including the volume and power.
+The LG remote will still be needed to control other basic features, such as accessing the settings menu

 Whether an Apple TV remote can control your LG TV depends on the Apple TV remote you own and what features you want to control with the TV.
 The 4th Generation Apple TV and the Apple TV 4k can control many things on your LG TV, including: